Trinity League: Angelus League

 The Trinity League is the latest iteration of what was originally known as the Angelus League, founded in 1961 to match Catholic high schools—the Angelus is a Catholic devotion.
 The founding members were Servite (Anaheim), Mater Dei (Santa Ana), St. Paul (Santa Fe Springs), Cantwell (Montebello), and Salesian (Los Angeles).
 Cantwell and Salesian soon dropped out of the league, due to its competitiveness, and were replaced by St. John Bosco (Bellflower) and Verbum Dei (Los Angeles).

 From the outset, the league was marked by intense football rivalries, notably between Mater Dei, Servite, and St. Paul.
 Some games drew crowds in excess of 10,000 people, and violence was not uncommon.
 The intensity increased even further in 1967, when St. John Bosco and Verbum Dei dropped out and were replaced by Bishop Amat (La Puente) and Pius X (Downey).
 Along with St. Anthony (Long Beach), the iconic members of the Angelus League were now set.

 Things shifted again in the late 1970s.
-St. Anthony dropped in 1977 and was replaced by Bishop Montgomery.
-Pius X dropped in 1980.
-Bishop Montgomery in 1981.
-In 1982, Pius X came back a new member, Serra (Gardena) joined.
+St. Anthony dropped in 1977 and was replaced by Bishop Montgomery (Torrance).
+Pius X dropped in 1980, then Bishop Montgomery in 1981.
+In 1982, Pius X returned and a new member, Serra (Gardena) joined.
 Serra dropped in 1984 and was replaced by Bishop Montgomery again.
-In 1986 Pius X was gone and replaced by St. Bernard.
-St. Bernard only lasted two years, and dropped in 1988.
+In 1986 Pius X was gone and replaced by St. Bernard, which only lasted two years, dropping in 1988.

-The 1980s saw the league produce future NFLers like Ed Luther (St. Paul), John Sciarra (Bishop Amat), Paul McDonald (Bishop Amat), Turk Schonert ((Servite), Derek Brown (Servite), and Steve Beuerlein, who led Servite to the first of five consecutive CIF championships.
+The 1980s saw the league produce future NFLers like Ed Luther (St. Paul), John Sciarra (Bishop Amat), Paul McDonald (Bishop Amat), Turk Schonert (Servite), Derek Brown (Servite), and Steve Beuerlein, who led Servite to the first of five consecutive CIF championships.
 Todd Marinovich also played for Mater Dei for two years, before transferring to Capistrano Valley.
-Major boys' basketball rivalries also emerged in the 1980s, with Mater Dei becoming a powerhouse.
+Major boys' basketball rivalries also emerged in the 1980s, with Mater Dei becoming a powerhouse and Bishop Montgomery capturing multiple California State Championships.
 Girls' sports were introduced, replacing the former Sunrise League, with St. Joseph's (Lakewood) and Rosary (Fullerton) joining the league.